Shootout VR

 Since this would be Shootout’s third official PvP level, my primary objective was to design a level that felt characteristically different from the other two to expand the gameplay experience for players.
 The two other maps had large open spaces.
 I wanted this map to feel more contained, using corridors and flanking routes as a way to encourage team-based, positional play.

 I started by taking a single long corridor that stretched between both bases and bending it at various points so that it began to fold against itself.
-This folding produced adjacencies along the path which I could then connect to produce alternate routes.
+This folding produced adjacencies along the path which I could then connect to produce alternate routes, similar to how many of Overwatch’s Escort levels are structured for procedural pushing down a single lane that weaves through the map extents.
 The main corridor serves as the primary path along which a team would push into their opponents base.
 The alternate paths could then be utilized situationally to flank the opposing team.

 The end result produced a level that plays fairly close to what I originally envisioned: teams fight through the central atrium and adjoining corridors as they try to out-maneuver the enemy.
 Teams that push into the enemy base face an uphill challenge, as the defending team has numerous elevated vantage points.
 This helps prevent one team from spawn-camping the other, and games on this map generally play out in a back-and-forth push between both bases.

-The public space was initially conceived by our CEO as a lobby for various social activities, most of which would be non-PvP.
-I authored the initial design of this space as an urban plaza.
+I authored the initial design of the social hub space as an urban plaza.
 I liked the idea of a central open plaza that branched out to different zones, each facilitating their own activity–such as a market area for purchasing cosmetics, a casual PvP arena, a music lounge, or an obstacle/racing course.
 I wanted to give each of these zones a distinct character that matched the function without making them too segregated from the central space–achieving a balance between exploration of new areas and preventing players from breaking off away from each other.